pratyaksh009/AasPaas/README.md

 <br>

 <h1>👉 How to use the site</h1>
-Local Seva provides a user-friendly interface that allows you to easily navigate and access various features.
+AasPaas provides a user-friendly interface that allows you to easily navigate and access various features.
 Here's a brief guide on how to use the platform:

 <ul>
   <li><strong>Browse Services:</strong> On the homepage, you'll find a list of available services.
 Scroll through the list or use the search bar to find specific services.
 Click on a service to view more details.</li>